Humanism: Your Guide To Humanistic Learning Theory

 Strengths

-• Humanistic psychology sees the best in everyone and works hard to promote positivism.
-This is unique to the philosophy, as most other theories focus on identifying weaknesses.
+• Inherent Positivity: Humanistic psychology sees the best in everyone and works hard to promote positivism.
+This is unique to this philosophy, as most other theories focus on identifying weaknesses.

-• Young people are seen as powerful and capable.
-Humanistic learning theory empowers them to find motivation within themselves.
+• Inner Belief: Young people are seen as powerful and capable.
+In turn, humanistic learning theory empowers them to find motivation within themselves.

-• Unlike many other theories, humanistic learning theory considers learners’ emotional states and how they impact learning.
+• Emotional Impact: Unlike many other theories, humanistic learning theory considers learners’ emotional states, feelings, and intentions and how they impact learning.

-• Similarly, humanistic psychology is a holistic approach that looks at all cognitive, social and emotional aspects.
+• Holistic Learning: Similarly, humanistic psychology is a holistic approach that looks at all cognitive, social, and emotional aspects of learning and development.

-• Humanistic learning theory satisfies most individuals’ idea of what it means to be a human, as it values self-fulfilment and personal ideals.
+• Self-Fulfilment: Humanistic learning theory satisfies most individuals’ idea of what it means to be a human and autonomous, as it values self-fulfilment and personal ideals.

 Weaknesses